SafeExamBrowser/seb-server/README.rst

 SEB Server is a modern webservice with a REST API and a GUI service on top of it.
 SEB Server is written in Java and uses Docker for installation and setup.

-SEB Server provides a range of basic functionalities:
+SEB Server provides a range of basic functionality:

-- Built-in institutional multitenancy
+- Built-in institutional multi-tenancy
 - Linking of multiple Learning Management Systems (LMS).
 Currently supported: `Open edX <https://open.edx.org/>`_
 - Accessing the Course/Exam-API of a linked LMS to import a courses or exams for managing with SEB Server
 - Creation and administration of SEB Client Configurations that can be used to startup a SEB and that contains SEB Server connection information for a SEB Client